 Changing the color scheme of your home is one of the simplest and most affordable home transformations.
 Not only will it give your space a new look, but it will provide you with an opportunity to make a joint design statement.
 If you want something truly different and exciting, you can try black for accent walls or even entire rooms.
+If you are going to go for such a bold colour, it may be wise to find a professional painter, perhaps with the help of a site like https://www.myhousepainter.com/painters/new-york/, who will be able to come out and do this for you, as they will know how to get an even, opaque finish with statement colours.
 However, if one of you is reluctant to go bold when it comes to wall paint, you can opt for a subtle color palette that will later on allow you to introduce quirky and authentic accent features.
 Beige, grey, greige and earthy tones are all beautiful, understated options that can be used for a backdrop.
 Vibrant colors can be used for accent walls in the living room or home office, while soothing tones should be welcomed in your master bedroom.

 Designing a home with an airy and open atmosphere will help you feel comfortable and happy in your home.
 In addition, the overall atmosphere in your space can affect its décor and the general vibe, as well.
 Therefore, it’s essential that you keep your home clean, clutter- and allergen-free.
 Not only will this accentuate its beauty and openness, but it will also ensure that your growing family enjoys a healthy environment.